 Mindfulness is a state of being that is accessible to every one of us, and it is also like a muscle that we can develop through training.
 The aims of the course - as developed by the Mindfulness Association - are to help you to develop an in-depth personal experience of mindfulness and to build the foundations of a sustained personal practice, with a view to applying this in your life and perhaps also in your professional work.
-The course over 8 weeks consists of seven two-hour evening sessions, and one full day at week 6.
+The course over 9 weeks consists of 9 two-hour evening sessions plus one whole day, a Saturday in week 6.

 The course is primarily experiential.
 Each evening session will include different mindfulness exercises as well as some theory, and a chance to share and reflect on our own experience.

 We would like to invite you to immerse yourself as best as you can in this process.
 This also means that we would like to invite you to commit to around 30 - 40 minutes of daily mindfulness practice at home for the duration of this course.
 To aid this, participants will receive a Mindfulness Manual and a CD containing various guided exercises.

 This course is suitable for people who are new to mindfulness and for those who would like to deepen their meditation or mindfulness practice.

 The next 8 Week Mindfulness Based Living Course will run from 20th April until 8th June with the all day session to be held on Sat the 3rd June from 10-4.
 A followup session to be held on 22nd June.
 The course runs from 7pm - 9pm.

 A taster session is scheduled for the 23rd March.

 Place: Kagyu Samye Dzong Glasgow, 7 Ashley Street, Glasgow G3 6DR